top of page

 About Me

 My name is James Deakin.
-I'm a 2nd year Student games producer, currently studying at the University of Portsmouth.
-Having grown up with video games from a young age I've always held a reverence for them and the stories they can be used to tell but didn't think of making them my career until my twenties.
+I'm a 3rd year Student games producer, currently studying at the University of Portsmouth.
+Having grown up with video games from a young age I've always held a reverence for them and the experiences they can be used to convey, but didn't think of making them my career until my twenties.

-Since I started studying them I've discovered a passion for this field and a talent for leadership roles.
+Since I started studying them and working within the industry I've discovered a passion for the field of production and have been continuously learning in order to nurture it.

-During my studies I've acted as producer for several teams on projects of various scope, using agile methodology and interpersonal skills to foster productive and healthy development teams.
+During my studies and internship I've acted as producer for several teams on projects of various scope, using agile methodology and interpersonal skills to foster productive and healthy development teams.

 Screenshot_20231027_132504_Gallery.jpg